 6.3 The Customer shall not, and will not allow any third Party, to (a) copy, imitate or make the Collaborative Platform and the Services in whole or part; (b) translate, analyze, modify, adapt, improve, extend, decompile, disassemble or otherwise perform any reverse engineering or attempt to derive the source code of the Product in any way whatsoever; or, (c) use the Collaborative Platform, in whole or in part, to provide it as a service ("SaaS") or host any outsourcing or service office or any other situation in which the Collaborative Platform would be used outside the license scope, as set forth in Article 4 above, or to process a third party’s data.

 6.4 The Customer shall immediately report to Reveal any actual, foreseeable or suspected forgery of the Collaborative Platform or of any other Intellectual Property Right of Reveal, as well as any request or allegation that the Collaborative Platform infringes the rights of a third party.

 6.5 Customer's Intellectual Property.
 The Customer exclusively retains Intellectual Property Rights relating to the Customer Data, and remains the owner of the Customer Data made available to Reveal in the context of the performance of this Contract and the provision of the Services.

 6.6 Customer hereby grants Reveal a non-exclusive, non-transferable, non-assignable, royalty-free, and worldwide license to access and use the Customer Data as well as any information referred to in Article 5.7 "Connecting to Third-Party services" above, for the Term of the Contract, for the sole purpose of the provision of the Services, and subject to the terms and conditions of the Contract.
-This does not include Production Data and Usage Data, which are generated, created, and owned by Reveal.
+This does not include Production Data and Usage Data, which are generated, created, and produced by Reveal.

 6.7 Reveal shall refrain from reproducing or disclosing this Customer Data by any means whatsoever, in any form whatsoever and on any medium whatsoever, without the prior consent of the Customer and subject to any authorized sub-contracting, except for the sole purpose of performing the Contract and providing the Services to its customers.